ChannithAm/SDN/Mininet.md

 - To dump information about all nodes
 > Mininet> dump

--To test connectivity between hosts
+- To test connectivity between hosts
 > Mininet> h1 `ping` c1 h2

 - To separate terminals for node h1 and h2